-If people continue using a service even when alternatives are available, it means people know, trust, and prefer that service.
+If people continue using a service even when alternatives are available, people know, trust, and prefer that service.
 SMS has been around for decades, and while the technology remains pretty much the same, networks have advanced significantly and offer greater global coverage than ever before.
 The whole world uses SMS, and so should your business.

-Yes, even in 2020.
+Yes, even in 2024.

 Customers Prefer Receiving Texts